ninewise/dissertation/introduction/chapter.md

 This three-form-two-step process is called the central dogma of molecular biology.
-Most organisms follow these steps, but for instance some bacteria blend the transcription and translation into a single step, and some DNA segments don't translate to proteins but perform their function as RNA.
+Most organisms follow these steps, but for instance some bacteria couple the transcription and translation, and some DNA segments don't translate to proteins but perform their function as RNA.

 ## Studying Biopolymers